College of Education

 Specialization in Kinesiology

-This area of specialization prepares professionals to work as leaders in adapted physical education or athletic training (BOC), and applied biomechanics.
+This area of specialization prepares professionals to work as leaders in adapted physical activity or athletic training (BOC), and applied biomechanics.
 This discipline is based in the biological and physical sciences as well as in education.
 This foundation will be reinforced via course work, research, clinical/practical experiences in teaching, supervision, and mentorship experiences in the two areas specified above.

 Doctor of Philosophy in Educational Psychology (PhD)